kesiasihotang/kesiasihotang/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning about tech at GDGOC USU
+🌱 I’m currently learning about tech at GDGOC USU...
-🔭 I’m a student at Universitas Sumatera Utar
+🔭 I’m a student at Universitas Sumatera Utara..